landgraf-dev/aws-sdk-delphi/README.md

 Please use the [GitHub Issues][sdk-issues] page to report problems or request features.

-## Supported Delphi versions

-AWS SDK for Delphi supports Delphi versions from Delphi XE2 and up.

-## Supported platforms

-AWS SDK for Delphi supports all current platforms supported by Delphi: Windows x86 and x64, macOS, iOS, Android and Linux.

 ## Required libraries

 AWS SDK for Delphi requires [TMS Business][tms-business], more specifically [TMS BCL][tms-bcl] and [TMS Sparkle][tms-sparkle].
 Because life is short.